-As part of Francophonie Month, the Rendez-vous de la Francophonie has a program of events in store for you from March 1 to 31, 2019!
-Together, let’s celebrate the Francophonie, its culture, its diversity and its inclusiveness across the country.
+As part of Francophonie month, Les Rendez-vous de la Francophonie has a fun and enriching program in store for you from March 1 to 31.
+Together, let's celebrate the Francophonie and its culture, diversity and inclusiveness across Canada.

 Message from the Parks Canada Champion and Co-Champion of Official Languages